GabePoel/Quantum-Information-Propagation/README.md

-# OTOC Sanity Checks
+# Quantum Information Propogation and Scrambling
- Some calculations for simple OTOC systems.
+See `Paper.pdf` for details.